Rishit-dagli/GLU/README.md

 ## Developing glu-tf

-To install glu-tf, along with tools you need to develop and test, run the following in your virtualenv:
+To install `glu-tf`, along with tools you need to develop and test, run the following in your virtualenv:

 ```sh
 git clone https://github.com/Rishit-dagli/GLU.git